 It’s interesting, that when we are at the sales, you can often notice a typical Acclamation horse, and in one’s mind’s eye, you can picture, or envisage what you would expect an Acclamation to look like, even before the horse we have gone to see, comes out of his or her box.
 They tend to be tough, strong, medium bay, great head and eyes, quite long and usually walk well.
 You’d rarely see a grey, chestnut or dark bay by him.
 He stamps his stock, so authoritatively well, it possibly explains why Acclamation works so well at Richard’s, in that they are a consistent type of individual and nicely suited to the Hannon way of doing things.

-He looks just the typical, Richard Hannon, Acclamation project.
+This colt looks just the typical, Richard Hannon, Acclamation sort.
 Sons of the sire, so seem to have a generic look about them, and they all seem to be very sound and very tough individuals.
-For the very sensible budget we’ve bought him on, we’d suggest we’ve acquired plenty of ‘bang for our bucks.’
+For the very sensible budget we’ve bought him on, we’d suggest we think w could have some fun with him this year and beyond.